South placer fire burn permit 2026

 5. Review and check the box confirming that you have read and agree to all terms and conditions outlined on both pages of the permit.

-6. Sign and date the form to validate your application.
-Ensure that all information is accurate before submission.
+6. Sign and date the form to validate your agreement to comply with all fire laws and regulations.

-Start using our platform today for free to complete your south placer fire burn permit efficiently!
+Start using our platform today for free to easily complete your south placer fire burn permit!

 be ready to get more